 - Keep pressing the Backspace (Windows) or Delete (Mac) key.
 (Alternatively, you can use the Delete button.)

 - In less than a few seconds, your selected page will be removed from your Doc.

 However, you must be careful to select only the text you just want to delete.
-In addition, don’t hold the Backspace for too long, this will may delete your all content in seconds.
-(Make a copy of your document and then try this.)
+In addition, don’t hold the Backspace for too long, this will may delete your all content in seconds (don’t forget to make a copy of your document before you try this.).

 2. Change Page Margins